rotki/rotki/docs/api.rst

    :resjson object result: A mapping of the EVM chain name to the number of transactions missing the decoding.

    :statuscode 200: Transactions successfully counted.
-   :statuscode 409: User is not logged in.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Other error.
 Check error message for details.
    :statuscode 500: Internal rotki error